Read about the proposed sales tax to fund a new police facility on the 2014 ballot.

 This project is located at the northeast corner of the intersection of 6th and Wakarusa Streets.
 Approved by the City Commission in October of 2008, Bauer Farms provides a variety of retail stores for residents of western Lawrence.
 The TDD sales tax will be in place for 22 years and will help pay for up to $6.8 million in public improvements including new sidewalks, streets, sewer and water infrastructure, and lighting for the district.

-All special taxing districts in the City are mapped at the City's GIS web page.
+All special taxing districts in the City are available via interactive maps on the City's GIS maps page.